-Our categorical PGY1s will spend their year gaining experience in each of the following services: Anesthesiology, Surgery, Internal Medicine, and Emergency Medicine.
+Our categorical PGY1s will spend their year gaining experience through a four-month rotation in each of the following services: Anesthesiology, Surgery, and Internal Medicine.

-The goal of the PGY1 year is to get residents' preliminary requirements out of the way, while also preparing them to hit the ground running when they begin their CA-1 year.
+The goal of the PGY1 year is to get residents' preliminary requirements out of the way, while also preparing them to begin their CA-1 year.